PacktPublishing/Accelerate-Model-Training-with-PyTorch-2.X/quiz/chapter11-answers.md

 C. Nothing; it is always recommended to use multiple machines to run the distributed training.

-D. The impact the interconnection network may have on the communication between the processes participating in the distributed training
+**D. The impact the interconnection network may have on the communication between the processes participating in the distributed training.**